j796160836/MotionEventTest/README.md

 ###Reproduce steps
 1. Run the sample.
-2. Long click with three finger.
+2. Long click with three finger,
+or touch back and forth with two finger and three finger. (press down a finger down, press down another one, release one finger and another hold steady.)
 3. Exception throws.

 ###Exception Sample